tkn-tub/ns3-gym/src/uan/doc/uan.rst

 * use a specific power profile for the acoustic modem
 * use a specific energy model for the AUV
 * trace the power consumption of AUV navigation, through AUV's energy model
-* trace the power consumprion underwater acoustic communications, through acoustic modem power profile
+* trace the power consumption underwater acoustic communications, through acoustic modem power profile

 We have integrated the Energy Model with the UAN module, to implement energy handling.
 We have implemented a specific energy model for the two AUV classes and, an energy source for Lithium batteries.
 This will be really useful for researchers to keep trace of the AUV operational life.
 We have implemented also an acoustic modem power profile, to keep trace of its power consumption.
 This can be used to compare protocols specific power performance.
 In order to use such power profile, the acoustic transducer physical layer has been modified to use the modem power profile.
 We have decoupled the physical layer from the transducer specific energy model, to let the users change the different energy models without changing the physical layer.